Wodan58/joy1/doc/JOYimplJOY.md

 Compiler
 --------

-There is some conditional compilation, activated by -DBYTECODE or -DCOMPILER that adds the option to compile Joy source code to bytecode or C.
+There is some conditional compilation, activated with -DBYTECODE or -DCOMPILER that adds the option to compile Joy source code to bytecode or to C.

 At this moment there are no repositories with Joy source code that could benefit from such compilation and because of that, these options are not